 Indianapolis, IN 46204

 The 1971 Louisville General Assembly called for the creation of a churchwide healthcare program with the Pension Fund of the Christian Church serving as Trustee.
-The program was initially open to pastors in 17 regions that did not offer group healthcare.
-Additionally, the resolution was seeking a churchwide plan that would exclude pre-existing conditions for pastors moving across state lines, create equity in the cost of premiums and provide for consistent coverage.
+Upon is inception, the program was available to pastors in 17 regions that did not offer group healthcare.
+Additionally, the resolution was seeking a churchwide plan that would exclude pre-existing conditions for pastors moving across state lines, create equity in the cost of premiums, and provide for consistent coverage.

 When the active program was deemed insolvent and closed in 2016, there were two questions to be answered.